*Historical* It’s surprising how many entertainment venues were once in central Sutton, so to start here’s a look at one of the biggest…

 The Plaza opened in September 1934 and became The Granada in 1942.
 It initially had 2,390 seats, and a large ballroom/cafe upstairs.

-The program adverts are from 1955 and offer a fascinating insight – with one for the much loved chocolate treat, Paynes Poppets, who had a factory in nearby Waddon.
+The programme adverts are from 1955 and offer a fascinating insight – with one for the much loved chocolate treat, Paynes Poppets, who had a factory in nearby Waddon.

 As well as a live venue, it was a cinema.
 It had an impressive Wurlitzer organ which would play before shows.
 Here’s organist Andrew Gilbert sitting at the Compton in 1974.